 If you have some time left, head all the way up Penang Hill to visit The Habitat.
 Accessed via a funicular (which only costs 30 MYR per person), you’ll love the panoramic views from the top, plus the unique treetop walk and natural rainforests of The Habitat, a world-class natural experience.

 By The Travel Scribes

-Melaka is a UNESCO World Heritage riverside town, rich in British, Dutch, and Portuguese colonial history.
+Melaka (also spelled as Melacca) is a UNESCO World Heritage riverside town, rich in British, Dutch, and Portuguese colonial history.
 The town is a popular tourist destination as one of the options for day trips from Kuala Lumpur, while some prefer to stay for a few nights.

 The best way to get from Kuala Lumpur to Melaka is either by private car transfer or by taking the bus.
 There are several buses departing during the day and the journey takes 2.5 hours, costing around 15 MYR for a one-way ticket.